 The additional indirect costs of the deposit guarantee systems may be significant and can consist of costs associated with the provision of detailed information to clients about products, costs of compliance with specific regulations on advertising for deposits or other products similar to deposits.
 They can therefore affect the activity of the relevant banks and consequently their business activities, financial condition, results of operations and prospects.
+As previously mentioned, the draft proposal for the Banking Code has been subject to public consultation in order to be implemented in the foreseeable future, which will supersede the Banking Law currently in force.
 As a result of these developments, the Bank may incur additional costs and liabilities which may adversely affect the Bank's business, operating results, financial condition and prospects.